bemyneighbor19/campaign2notes/src/site/notes/Player Wiki/Home.md

 {"dg-publish":true,"permalink":"/player-wiki/home/","pinned":true,"tags":["gardenEntry"]}
 ---

-*This is a collection of notes prepared by the group of Azuria, Nico, Ronnie, Liev'thel and Altresse.*
+*This is a collection of notes prepared by the group of Azuria, Nico, Ronnie, Liev'thel and .*

 ### Notes